 Josh Yukich is an Associate Professor in the Department of Tropical Medicine.
 His area of research focuses on preventing and eliminating malaria in sub-Saharan Africa.
 His main area of work involves the use and collection of surveillance data for malaria and the measuring of malaria transmission in intervention suppressed areas.
 Dr. Yukich was trained in epidemiology, public health and health economics, and much of his work is centered around the synergy of these topics.
 He also regularly applies economic evaluation techniques to aid countries and international donor organizations in efficient use of resources for malaria control programs.
 Dr. Yukich is member of the World Health Organization – Global Malaria Programme Vector Control Technical Expert Group (VCTEG) and the Innovative Vector Control Consortium (IVCC) – Expert Scientific Advisory Committee for New Paradigms in Vector Control (ESAC-3).

-Ruth Ashton is an Assistant Professor in the Department of Tropical Medicine.
+Ruth Ashton is a Research Associate Professor in the Department of Tropical Medicine.
 Trained in epidemiology, she has worked on malaria and neglected tropical disease implementation research in east Africa and south-east Asia.
 Her current work focuses on measuring the impact of malaria control and elimination programs, with a particular interest in surveillance approaches for epidemic-prone and elimination settings.

 Katherine Andrinopoulos is an Associate Professor in the Department of International Health and Sustainable Development.
 Her research focuses on the translation of evidence based interventions to real world settings and scale-up for malaria and HIV.
 She was a Co-Investigator on a formative research study to inform the Malaria Zero elimination efforts in Haiti.
 She is the Principal Investigator on several projects focused on the HIV clinical cascade for key and priority populations.
 She is the Director for the Doctoral Programs at the Tulane School of Public Health and Tropical Medicine and teaches courses on international health and the social determinants of HIV.
 She uses qualitative and quantitative methods.